 Typically, if you have a high score (660 or above is considered good), you’ll get higher limits.
-Conversely, with a low score, card issuers aren’t convinced they can trust you with high limits.
+Conversely, with a low score or little or no credit history, card issuers aren’t convinced they can trust you with high limits.
 Until you can demonstrate that you can pay back what you borrow, you’ll probably have lower credit limits.

 Since credit limits are based on your personal history with credit, you won’t know your card’s limits until your application is accepted.
 And, yes, you can dispute them.
 If you think you deserve higher credit limits, you can contact your lender and present your case.
 There’s no guarantee they’ll raise your limits, but it’s worth a try if you have a strong argument.

 If you have bad credit, you may not be able to secure credit limits on a traditional card.
 But you still have options.

 One is to take out a secured credit card.
 With a secured credit card, you put down an initial deposit, and if you miss a payment, your credit card provider will use the deposit to pay off your account balance.
 The credit limits on a secured card are usually equal to the initial deposit, though sometimes they can be double.
 A secured card can help you rebuild your credit score, and eventually, your score may be high enough for you to take out a non-secured card with higher limits.

 Though your credit card provider might extend thousands, even tens of thousands, of dollars to you, that doesn’t mean you should max out your card every month.